 When starting to wean your baby, it’s normal to be anxious.
 Naturally, parents will worry about their child gagging or choking on solid foods.
 It’s important to not let this fear keep you from weaning and introducing your baby to solid foods.
 Keep your anxiety at bay but be vigilant.
 It can be easy to get confused between gagging and choking, so it’s important to know the difference between the two.
-Get your printable PDF version here to print out and keep.

 What is Gagging?